WebHeroSchool/NM_MyJsStyleGuide/README.md

 if (collection.length > 0) {}
 ```

-4.Ternaries should not be nested and generally be single line expressions.
+    4. Ternaries should not be nested and generally be single line expressions.
 ```js
     // bad
 const foo = maybe1 > maybe2